Lostovayne/Real-Time-SaaS-Insights-with-Discord/README.md

-# Ping-Panda 🐼
+# Real-Time SaaS Insights Delivered to Your Discord

-Una aplicación web moderna construida con Next.js y un conjunto robusto de tecnologías para ofrecer una experiencia de usuario excepcional.
+A modern web application built with Next.js and a robust set of technologies to provide an exceptional user experience.

-## 🚀 Características
+## 🚀 Features

-- Autenticación segura con Clerk
+- Secure authentication with Clerk
-- Base de datos PostgreSQL con Prisma ORM
+- PostgreSQL database with Prisma ORM
-- Caché con Redis (Upstash)
+- Caching with Redis (Upstash)
-- UI moderna y responsive con Tailwind CSS
+- Modern and responsive UI with Tailwind CSS
-- Tipado seguro con TypeScript
+- Type-safe with TypeScript
-- API endpoints con Hono
+- API endpoints with Hono
-- Despliegue en Cloudflare Workers
+- Deployment on Cloudflare Workers

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - **Frontend:**